purpleidea/purpleidea.com/content/contact/_index.md

 ---
 title: "Contact"
 description: "Feel free to contact me with any questions or comments that you have.
-If you do not receive a confirmation or reply within 24h, please email me directly using `contact` at this domain."
+You can email me directly using `contact` at this domain.
+You can also use the below links to contact me via social media."
 draft: false
 ---

-My [PGP key is available]({{< pubkeypubpath >}}) if you'd prefer to email me.
+If you do not receive a confirmation or reply within 24h, please email me.

-My PGP Key is:
+My [PGP key is available]({{< pubkeypubpath >}}), if you'd like to encrypt your message.
 ```
 {{< readfilepubkey >}}
 ```